 Traditionally, SAT question banks have been created by human experts, who spend countless hours researching, writing, and revising questions.
 However, with the advancement of technology, natural language processing (NLP) models like ChatGPT have emerged as a powerful tool for generating high-quality practice questions.

-In the following sections, we will explore the benefits and limitations of using ChatGPT for generating SAT question banks, as well as a step-by-step guide on how to use ChatGPT for this purpose.
+In the following sections, we will explore the benefits and limitations of using ChatGPT for generating a digital SAT question banks, as well as a step-by-step guide on how to use ChatGPT for this purpose.
 But first we will look into the role of practice questions in digital SAT, its benefits and the challenges of creating high quality practice questions.

 How to Use ChatGPT to Generate SAT Question Banks